Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities

 \subsection{From polytopes to identities}

-Let us consider a general methodology producing from a polytope volume a combinatorial identity.
+Let us describe a general method to produce a combinatorial identity from a polytope volume.
 This is a simple observation that the resulting volume is independent of the choice of an auxiliary plane.
-Recall the volume expression of Theorem \ref{thm:mainLawrence} and theorems in Section \ref{sec:severalversion} and let us assume that we already know the volume of a clipped hypercube $P = [0,1]^n \cap H_1 \cap \dots \cap H_{m-1}$.
-Let us cut $P$ into two pieces
+Recall the volume expression of Theorem \ref{thm:mainLawrence} and theorems in Section \ref{sec:severalversion} and let us assume that we already know the volume of a clipped hypercube $P = [0,1]^n \cap {H_1^+} \cap \dots \cap {H_{m-1}^+}$.
+Let us cut $P$ into two pieces {one more time} as

-one more time by the auxiliary hyperplane No matter how we take $H_m$, the union of two pieces should be $P$ and Therefore the known volume is constant and expressed in terms of the free variables $a_1,a_2,\dots,a_n$ and $y$, which produces an algebraic identity. \begin{rmk} Note that there might be several constraints on the indeterminate variables, for examples, good clipping conditions for using the volume formula.
-But these constraints can be removed by continuity as long as it is well-defined. \end{rmk} \begin{rmk} When we look at volume formulas, we can see the volume expression is homogeneous for $a_1,a_2,\dots a_n$ because it is composed of homogeneous polynomials which are determinants of matrices with one column vector of indeterminate $\abf = (a_1,a_2,\dots, a_n )$. \end{rmk} Let us see the most simple case which is a direct consequence of Theorem \ref{thm:monthly}.
+by the auxiliary hyperplane $H_{m}=\{a_1 x_1 + \dots + a_n x_n +y = 0\}.$ No matter how we take $H_m$, the union of two pieces should be $P$ and The known volume is constant and is expressed in terms of the free variables $a_1,a_2,\dots,a_n$ and $y$ of the coefficients of $H_m$.
+They will produce an algebraic identity. \begin{remark} Only hyperplanes satisfying good clipping conditions actually produce an algebraic identity since the volume formula makes sense only for this case.
+However, as we discussed in Section \ref{sec:epsilonpert}, we can use a limiting argument since the volume function is continuous function and the good clipping conditions are open conditions.
+Therefore, whether a good clipping condition is satisfied or not, the resulting algebraic identity holds as long as the expression is valid. \end{remark} \begin{remark} The volume formulas are homogeneous for $a_1,a_2,\dots a_n$ because they are composed of homogeneous polynomials which are determinants of matrices with one column vector of indeterminate $\abf = (a_1,a_2,\dots, a_n )$. \end{remark} Let us see the most simple case which is a direct consequence of Theorem \ref{thm:monthly}.